 Mistakes happen—but they’re not all bad.
-Although they’re painful and embarrassing, they can help us find solutions and develop more effective strategies.
+Although they’re painful and embarrassing, they can help us find solutions, increase productivity, and develop more effective strategies.

-If you’re genuinely lacking the know-how to do your work well, arm yourself with some knowledge.
-You don’t have to quit your job to go back to school, or even turn your life upside down to accomplish this.
+If you’re genuinely lacking the know-how or skills to do your work well, arm yourself with some knowledge.
+You don’t have to quit your job, change your career path, or even go back to school.
 The whole of human wisdom (and Keyboard Cat) is here on the web, for us to benefit from.
 Need to learn about Adwords?
 Google has great tutorials that are simple and easy to understand.
 If you can find a Youtube tutorial on how to remove sock lint from your Jordans (and you can), believe that there are resources to help you do your job.